Martin-Muraskovas/tech258_azure_linux/userdata.md

 Follow the creating a Virtual Machine [guide](https://github.com/Martin-Muraskovas/tech258_azure_linux/blob/main/2-tier-azure-deployment.md).
 Set up the environment within the virtual machine so that all of the dependencies are installed.<br>

 Remeber to set up a generlised image instead of a specialised image.
 You will need to use `waagent -deprovision+user` to generalise the image.<br>

+- A generalised image is a template that does not contain specific configurations or data related to a particular workload.
+- A specialised image is a template that is pre-configured with specific configurations, applications, and data tailored for a particular workload.

 This is the script we will pass as userdata to create a VM that we will take a snapshot of and save as an Image:<br>
 ```